mariaonoeva/stat-repo/R_script_new/script_LRex_QueSlav.md

 The experiment was run on [LRex](https://www.l-rex.de/), so your raw data can be different if you use a different platform.

-There are two files with the script – rmd and md.
+The csv file is available in this repo.
+There are also two files with the script – rmd and md.
 The first one is a raw RMarkdown script from RStudio, the second one is a pretty version for GitHub, which is easier to follow online.

 ``` r
 library(tidyverse) # THE package, it contains ggplot2, tidyr, dplyr, readr and more